istio/istio.io/docs/concepts/mixer-config.md

 Such metrics will hold 64-bit integer values and be managed as absolute counters.
 Each metric reported will have five labels, two specifying the source and target names, one being the service name, one being the name of an API method and the other being the response code for the request.
-Given this descriptor, the mixer can ensure that generated metrics are always properly formed, can arrange for efficient storage for these metrics, and can ensure backend systems are ready to accept these metrics.
+Given this descriptor, Mixer can ensure that generated metrics are always properly formed, can arrange for efficient storage for these metrics, and can ensure backend systems are ready to accept these metrics.
 The `display_name` and `description` fields are optional and